Olivier-Kango/tiki/_PATH_DOCUMENTATION.md

 ## Discussion/justifications

+### How does the code even know about this?

+ASIDE from the features that actually use these paths, we have many partial lists of these paths in string format.
+As of 2023-05-17, that is at least:

+* installer/installlib.php in create_dirs()
+* tiki-check.php, look for the $dirs[] variable.
+* installlib.php, look for the $dirs[] variable.
+* lib/core/Tiki/Command/MultiTikiMoveCommand.php, look for $dirs
+* setup.sh, look for DIRS=

+We need to unify these in proper constants, and end up with 2 files to update, one for PHP, one for bash.
 ### 2 aspects were not considered in previous discussions

 1. The importance of JavaScript kept rising, which now (2023) makes not requiring npm impossible for development environments.